Longfld/DynamicaRouter/README.md

 For rc5 :http://plnkr.co/edit/nm5m7N?p=preview

-You can see how to in abgular 2:
+You can see  angular 2, how to:

-1. Dynamical components (app/MyRouterLinks.ts)
+1. Dynamic load components (app/MyRouterLinks.ts)

 2. Routes Lazy loading (app/app.routing.ts)

-3. http with rxjs/observable
+3. http with rxjs/observable (app/DataServices and more)